striped-s0cks/design-patterns/src/README.md

 * Classes should be open for extension, but closed for modification.
 * Depend upon abstractions.
 Do not depend upon concrete classes.
 * Talk only to your immediate friends.
+* Don't call us, we'll call you (a low-level component never calls a high-level component directly).